onlytruejames/parallaxCompiler/README.md

 ]
 ```

 You can add a few tags into here, which each have tags that can be added into them.
-There are also special tags, which can be added anywhere (or at least theoretically).
+There are also special tags, which are supposed to be able to be used anywhere.

+---

 ## Main